-In this paper, we present a family of Newton-Halley type methods and then a study of the complex dynamics for this family for the second-degree polynomial class is made.
+In this paper we present a family of Newton-Halley type methods and then a study of the complex dynamics for this family for the second-degree polynomial class is made.
 For this, the scaling theorem and the conjugation mapping for that family were first established, then the fixed points and critical points of the obtained rational operator were studied.
 We also analyzed the parameter space, selecting different values of this parameter to make the respective dynamic planes.
 Thus dynamic planes of methods with stable, unstable behavior and with convergence to strange fixed points are presented.
+Finally, we show the existence of periodic orbits, representing graphically all orbits of period two and one of the eight orbits of period three.
 It is clear that more studies on the dynamics of this family are necessary.